Navigating Reimbursement Declarations: Is It Ethical to Provide a No-Entitlement Letter?

 boss2966

-If the husband has given the details of spouse in his office as an employee in some other organization, obviously the government will ask for a self-declaration and from the company of the spouse to give the declaration for Children Education Allowance / Reimbursement of Tuition Fee (either one only eligible), Medical Expenditure, and LTA, which have not been availed by the spouse of the government employee during the calendar year in which the employee claims.
-Normally, it is in practice in government offices (even I obtained from my colleagues for processing the LTC (Leave Travel Concession) of the employee whose spouse is working).
+If the husband has provided the details of his spouse in his office as an employee in another organization, the government will require a self-declaration from the spouse's company.
+This declaration is for Children Education Allowance/Reimbursement of Tuition Fee (only one is eligible), Medical Expenditure, and LTA, which have not been availed by the spouse of the government employee during the calendar year in which the employee claims.
+This practice is common in government offices (I have even obtained such declarations from my colleagues for processing the LTC (Leave Travel Concession) of employees whose spouses are working).

-But as said by Ms. (Cite Contribution), please have a check with that organization who called for a certificate for not availing the facilities of LTA, CEA/RTF, and Reimbursement of Medical Expenditure.
+As mentioned by Ms. (Cite Contribution), please verify with the organization that requested a certificate for not availing the facilities of LTA, CEA/RTF, and Reimbursement of Medical Expenditure.

-If the same is paid as an allowance to that effect, for that also, you can give a certificate stating that your organization has considered the same and added it to the CTC or gross pay of the employee; hence, your organization is not adopting the reimbursement system.
+If the same is paid as an allowance, you can issue a certificate stating that your organization has considered this and added it to the CTC or gross pay of the employee; hence, your organization does not adopt the reimbursement system.

 Cite Contribution